shapediver/GeometryBackendSdkPython/README.md

 Afterwards, run `just release <version>` to build, publish, and commit a new version of the Python package.
 The _version_ argument represents the new version of the package.

+## Test

+Unit and integration tests can be executed via `just test`.
+However, should you want to run only a single test file then use `tox -- <path>` instead.

 ## Note

 This project has been set up using _PyScaffold 4.5_.
 See [PyScaffold](https://pyscaffold.org/) for